-Piano Lessons: An Investment for a Lifetime
+Piano Lessons: An Investment for a Lifetime of Music

 Have you ever wondered exactly what your monthly tuition buys?
 Most parents aren’t sure exactly what the tuition covers.
 Private music instruction seems expensive, but lesson fees include much more than my music expertise and your actual lesson time.